emberjs/rfcs/text/0000-decorators.md

 This RFC proposes that:

 1. `Ember.computed`, the `inject` macros, and the computed property macros be updated to return a standard JavaScript decorator.
-Internally, the legacy object model will be made aware of these decorators, and know how to apply them.
-This will allow the same exact imports to continue working as both native decorators and legacy decorators.
+Internally, the classic object model will be made aware of these decorators, and know how to apply them.
+This will allow the same exact imports to continue working as both native decorators and classic decorators.
 This decorator _will_ be compatible with classes that extend from `EmberObject` and classes which do not.
 2. A new `@action` decorator be added to allow the definition of actions on classes.
 This decorator will _only_ be compatible with classes that are action handlers.

-This does leave out some features from the legacy programming model which are currently provided by Ember Decorators.
+This does leave out some features from the classic programming model which are currently provided by Ember Decorators.
 This is both to minimize decorators' API surface area, and because they will not be a major part of Ember Octane's programming model.
 Addressing them individually:

 * **Observers and event listeners**, which have long been considered an antipattern.
-* **Legacy component** functionality such as `classNames`, `classNameBindings`, `attributeBindings`, etc. will be unnecessary with Glimmer components.
+* **Classic component** functionality such as `classNames`, `classNameBindings`, `attributeBindings`, etc. will be unnecessary with Glimmer components.
 * **Ember Data** provides computed properties which had to be manually wrapped in decorators.
 With the changes proposed in this RFC, however, they should